Attorney To Help Stop Home Foreclosure

 One of the reasons people file bankruptcy is to prevent home foreclosure.
-At the Law Office of Paul L. Urich in Orlando, Florida, our lawyers offer a free initial consultation to explain how to stop home foreclosure by filing an emergency bankruptcy petition.
+At the Law Office of Paul L. Urich, P.A. in Orlando, Florida, our lawyers offer a free initial consultation to explain how to stop home foreclosure by filing an emergency bankruptcy petition.

 Filing either Chapter 7 bankruptcy or Chapter 13 bankruptcy will stop any home foreclosure action by your lender under the automatic stay provision of the U.S. Bankruptcy Code.
 However, you will still have to catch up on your house payments if you want to keep your property.
 Your lender may ask permission from the bankruptcy court to proceed with home foreclosure if it can show that you are so far behind on your payments that you will be unable to bring your payments current.